Donald Campbell: Recovery of Bluebird K7 and Campbell's body

-The wreckage of Campbell's craft was recovered by the Bluebird Project between October 2000, when the first sections were raised, and May 2001, when Campbell's body was recovered.
+From 1996 to 2001, Bill Smith, an underwater surveyor and amateur diver, rediscovered the crash site and as a result of discussions with Gina Campbell, the daughter of Donald Campbell, and the wider Campbell family, a decision was taken to raise K7 to the surface.
+The wreckage of Campbell's craft was recovered by a diving team led by Bill Smith in association with Gilgeous Diving Services (GDS Extreme Engineering, Liverpool) Lifting K7 was run with GDS Extreme Engineering under Smith's team's lead.
+The main section/hull first raised in March 2001 and later in May 2001, when Campbell's body was recovered.
 The largest section, comprising approximately two-thirds of the centre hull, was raised on 8 March 2001.
-The project began when diver Bill Smith was inspired to look for the wreck after hearing the Marillion song "Out of This World" (from the album Afraid of Sunlight), which was written about Campbell and Bluebird.
+The project began when Smith was inspired to look for the wreck after hearing the Marillion song "Out of This World" (from the album Afraid of Sunlight), which was written about Campbell and Bluebird.

-The recovered wreck revealed that the water brake had deployed after the accident as a result of stored accumulator pressure; Campbell would not have had time to deploy the relatively slow-moving brake as the boat flipped out of control.
-The boat still contained fuel in the engine fuel lines, discounting the fuel-starvation theory.
-The wreckage all evidenced an impact from left to right, wiping the whole front of the boat off in that direction.
-Campbell's lower harness mounts had failed and were found to be effectively useless.
-Further dives recovered various parts of K7, which had separated from the main hull when it broke up on impact.

-Part of Campbell's body was finally located just over two months later and recovered from the lake on 28 May 2001, still wearing his blue nylon overalls.
+The remains of Campbell's body were located just over two months later and recovered from the lake on 28 May 2001, still wearing his blue nylon overalls.
 On the night before his death, while playing cards he had drawn the queen and the ace of spades.
 Reflecting upon the fact that Mary, Queen of Scots had drawn the same two cards the night before she was beheaded, he told his mechanics, who were playing cards with him, that he had a fearful premonition that he was going to "get the chop".
 It was not possible to determine the cause of Campbell's death, though a consultant engineer giving evidence to the inquest said that the force of the impact could have caused him to be decapitated.
-When his remains were found, his skull was not present and is still missing.

 Campbell was buried in Coniston Cemetery on 12 September 2001 after his coffin was carried down the lake, and through the measured kilometre, on a launch, one last time.
 A funeral service was then held at St Andrew's Church in Coniston, after an earlier, and positive DNA examination had been carried out.
 The funeral was attended by his widow, Tonia, daughter Gina, other members of his family, members of his former team and admirers.
 The funeral was overshadowed in the media by coverage of the 9/11 attacks in the United States.